Family and domestic violence

 The Family Relationship Advice Line provides information and advice on family relationship issues and parenting arrangements after separation.
 It can also refer you to local services that can provide assistance.
 Call 1800 050 321 between 8 am and 8 pm Monday to Friday, or 10 am to 4 pm on Saturday local time, except national public holidays.

-Kids Helpline is a free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25.
+Kids Helpline is a free, private and confidential, telephone and online counselling service specifically for young people aged between 5 to 25.
 Call 1800 551 800, 24 hours a day, 7 days a week.

 Lifeline provides crisis support services for domestic abuse and family violence.
 Call 131 114, 24 hours a day, 7 days a week.